 best beach in the area.
 It is about 3 kilometers from center of Galatas.

 Here you have the most shallow beach.
-There are two tavernas in the area.
+They have two tavernas, a

-It is possible to go here by taxi from Galatas, or by taxi-boat.
+watersport-center, and a pool.
+It is possible to go here by taxi-boat.

 I have more photos from Aliki on my page about beaches: Aliki